 1. Personal Loan

-There are three widely accepted reasons you should take out a personal loan—to consolidate debt at a lower interest rate, to invest, and to pay for an emergency expense.
+There are three widely accepted reasons you should take out a personal loan—to at a lower interest rate, to invest, and to pay for an emergency expense.
 I don’t know about you, but avoiding an eviction notice seems like an emergency.

 A personal loan is one of the most flexible loans out there, which means lenders put few limits on how it can be used.
 To get approved for a personal loan with a desirable interest rate, you must have a good credit history.